Free and Interacting Fermionic Conformal Field Theories on the Fuzzy Sphere: Introduction

-In this paper, we study the setup with one flavour of fermions and one flavour of bosons on the fuzzy sphere with the same electric charge but a mismatch $1/2$ in the angular momenta.
+In this paper, we study the set-up with one flavour of fermions and one flavour of bosons on the fuzzy sphere with the same electric charge but a mismatch $1/2$ in the angular momenta.
 We set the total filling $\nu=1$ and allow the conversion between two fermions and two bosons.
-By tuning a relative chemical potential, we identify a fermionic integer quantum Hall (fIQH) phase at $\nu_f=1$ when fermions are energetically favourable, a bosonic Pfaffian (bPf) phase~\cite{Read1999pSC,Moore1991Pfaffian} at $\nu_b=1$ with topological order characterised by a $\SU(2)_2$ Chern-Simons theory when bosons are energetically favourable, and an intermediate gapped phase corresponding to an $f$-wave TSC (\textit{i.\,e.}~a $p$-wave TSC on the background of a $\nu_f=1$ fIQH state).
-We show theoretically and numerically that the fIQH-TSC transition is described by a free Majorana fermion CFT.
-In particular, the energy gap, operator spectrum and two-point correlation function of local fermion all agree well with the free Majorana fermion CFT.
+By tuning a relative chemical potential, we identify a fermionic integer quantum Hall (fIQH) phase at $\nu=1$ when fermions are energetically favourable, a bosonic Pfaffian (bPf) phase~\cite{Read1999pSC,Moore1991Pfaffian} at $\nu_b=1$ with topological order characterised by a $\SU(2)_2$ Chern-Simons theory when bosons are energetically favourable, and an intermediate gapped phase corresponding to a $\nu_K=3$ MQH (\textit{i.~e.}~a $\nu_K=1$ MQH on the background of a $\nu=1$ fIQH state, or a $f$-wave TSC).
+We show theoretically and numerically that the fIQH-MQH transition is described by a free Majorana fermion.
+In particular, the energy gap, operator spectrum and two-point correlation function of local fermion all agree well with the free-Majorana-fermion CFT.

-On the other hand, the TSC-bPf transition is described by an Ising CFT coupled to a $\bbZ_2$ gauge field.
-The gauged Ising universality, also known as Ising$^\ast$, was first studied in the confinement transition of $\bbZ_2$ topological order~\cite{Fradkin1978IsingGauge,Kogut1979IsingGauge,Jalabert1991IsingGauge,Sachdev1992IsingGauge,Senthil1999IsingGauge,Sachdev2000IsingGauge,Schuler2016IsingGauge}.
-While the Ising$^\ast$ criticality was first proposed to describe the transition between a trivially gapped state and a $\bbZ_2$ topological order, in our setup, confining a $\bbZ_2$ gauge field drives the bPf phase to an TSC with trivial topological order.
-The only difference is a TSC background that does not change the universality.
-This is numerically confirmed by the agreement of the operators spectrum with the $\bbZ_2$-even sector of the Ising CFT.
+On the other hand, the MQH-bPf transition is described by an Ising CFT coupled to a $\BZ_2$ gauge field.
+The gauged Ising universality, also known as Ising$^\ast$, was first studied in the confinement transition of $\BZ_2$ topological order~\cite{Fradkin1978IsingGauge,Kogut1979IsingGauge,Jalabert1991IsingGauge,Sachdev1992IsingGauge,Senthil1999IsingGauge,Sachdev2000IsingGauge,Schuler2016IsingGauge}.
+While the Ising$^\ast$ criticality was first proposed to describe the transition between a trivially gapped state and a $\BZ_2$ topological order, in our set-up, confining a $\BZ_2$ gauge field drives the bPf phase to a MQH with trivial topological order.
+The only difference is a MQH background that does not change the universality.
+This is numerically confirmed by the agreement of the operators spectrum with the $\BZ_2$-even sector of the Ising CFT.
 An interesting feature of the gauged Ising CFT is the topological Wilson line defect.
-We show that a $\bbZ_2$ gauge charge as the endpoint of the Wilson line can be inserted by inserting a $2\pi$ monopole flux, and the endpoint operators correspond to the $\bbZ_2$-odd sector of the Ising CFT.
+We show that a $\BZ_2$ gauge charge as the end-point of the Wilson line can be inserted by inserting a $2\pi$ monopole flux, and the end-point operators correspond to the $\BZ_2$-odd sector of the Ising CFT.